alabiibrahim/Plant-Co.-Global-Performance/README.md

 | Power BI | DAX, Power Query |

+# Stages
+- Load data to Power Query, Standardize data-types and remove duplicates.
+- Create a 'calendar' table and toggle button to view across 3 pillars of business.
+(Quantity, Sales and Gross Profit).
+- Data modeling.
+Create DAX measures.

 # Chart types and Why?

 - Card Visuals - Shows the KPIs metrics (YTD, PYTD and GP%), and also the dynamic report title.